Litigation/Legal Practice Assistant

 About the job

 Earthjustice is the premier nonprofit environmental law organization.
 We take on the biggest, most precedent-setting cases across the country.
 We wield the power of law and the strength of partnership to protect people’s health; to preserve magnificent places and wildlife; to advance clean energy; and to combat climate change.
-We partner with thousands of groups, supporters, individuals and communities to engage the critical environmental issues of our time, and bring about positive change.
-We are guided by a passionate, ambitious vision for the future for people and our planet: until justice stands for all, we will never rest.
+We partner with thousands of groups, individuals, and communities to engage the critical environmental issues of our time and bring about positive change.
 We are here because the earth needs a good lawyer.

 Founded in 1971, Earthjustice has a distinguished track record of achieving significant, lasting environmental protections.
 We achieve this by hiring people who share a passion for justice and a healthy environment.
-Our headquarters are in San Francisco with offices in Anchorage, Juneau, Los Angeles, Tallahassee, Honolulu, New York, Philadelphia, Chicago, Denver, Seattle, Bozeman, and Washington, DC.
+Our headquarters are in San Francisco with offices in Anchorage, Juneau, Los Angeles, Chicago, Tallahassee, Honolulu, Houston, New Orleans, New York, Philadelphia, Denver, Seattle, Bozeman, Miami and Washington, D.C.

-Earthjustice is accepting applications for a Litigation/Legal Practice Assistant.
-This position provide litigation and administrative support for the Florida regional office.
+The Litigation/Legal Practice Assistant will provide litigation and administrative support for the Florida Regional Office.

 Litigation Support (75%)